 Setting up a company in Vietnam

-Foreign investors in Vietnam commonly choose between two business entity types.
-Either the Limited Liability Company (LLC) or the Joint-Stock Company (JSC).
-The company then categorizes either as a wholly foreign-owned entity (WFOE) or a joint venture together with a local partner.
-The category depends on the industry.
-Based on your upcoming activities, setting up a company in Vietnam is as follows:
+Foreign investors in Vietnam commonly choose between Limited Liability Company (LLC) or Joint-Stock Company (JSC) business entity types.
+Either business type can be a wholly foreign-owned entity or a joint venture with a local partner.

 Limited Liability Company (LLC)

 You should consider setting up an LLC if you are planning on opening a small to medium-sized business.
 The corporate structure for LLCs is simple.
 LLCs do not have shareholders, rather it has partners.
 While partners cannot hold shares for the company, they can own different percentages of the company.